Patriots-Saints clash showcases aging stars Brady, Brees

 “I’d say we probably both have the mindset that we want to change the norm of what is possible in regards to how long a guy can play and the level that they can play at,” Brees said.

-MUTUAL ADMIRATION: Brees said he’s admired Brady since he first played against him in college before the turn of the century — a 1999 victory for Brady’s Michigan over Brees’ Purdue.
+Brees said he’s admired Brady since he first played against him in college before the turn of the century — a 1999 victory for Brady’s Michigan over Brees’ Purdue.

 Brees recalled how Brady, then a senior, had to share snaps with Drew Henson in the midseason game.